M-Series Smart Glasses Support PageDocumentation, contact information and product downloads for M300 and M300XL

-Vuzix M300 Smart Glasses delivers a "hands free" digital world, providing unprecedented access to information, data collection and more.
+Vuzix M-Series smart glasses deliver a "hands free" digital world, providing unprecedented access to information, data collection and more.
 Improve existing workflows and open a new opportunities in industrial, medical, retail, supply chain, remote help desk and other aspects of your business.

-Yes, the M300 supports the Miracast streaming standard.
-To cast your screen, go to the Display section of the M300 Settings application and select "Cast screen".
-You will need to activate the “Enable wireless display” option which can be found in the context menu of this screen, which can be accessed with a long-press on the forward button closest to the display on the M300.
-Once enabled, the M300 will scan for available Miracast devices and then allow you to cast your screen to a device you select.
+Yes, the M-Series Smart Glasses support the Miracast streaming standard.
+To cast your screen, go to the Display section of the M-Series Smart Glasses Settings application and select "Cast screen".
+You will need to activate the “Enable wireless display” option which can be found in the context menu of this screen, which can be accessed with a long-press on the forward button closest to the display on the M-Series Smart Glasses.
+Once enabled, the M-Series Smart Glasses will scan for available Miracast devices and then allow you to cast your screen to a device you select.

 No, SG Manager only supports the M100 at this time.

 There are a number of third-party applications which will allow for remote control of the M-Series Smart Glasses either via USB or WiFi.
 We have evaluated Vysor (USB and WiFi) and AirDroid (WiFi only).
 Both applications are developed by third parties and have some connectivity issues not unique to the M-Series Smart Glasses, but they do work.

 The M-Series Smart Glasses also support input from Bluetooth peripheral devices, including mice and keyboards.

 Yes, the M-Series Smart Glasses Speech Recognition engine includes a set of basic navigation and control commands by default.
 These commands are globally accessible on the M-Series Smart Glasses while the recognizer is enabled.